 Things to do in Bogota – Getting There and Away and Around

-Bogota has a fantastic airport!
+Bogota has a fantastic airport.
 Definitely the most international of the 4 that I visited in my time in Colombia.
 It is the main international airport in Colombia.
-I flew with Iberia – here is my Iberia Airlines ReviewClick here for Great Deals on Flights to Colombia

 I flew in from Medellin which takes about 30 minutes and there are flights pretty much every hour at least.
-I flew with Avianca who were excellent.
+I flew with Avianca who was excellent.

 I got a taxi to and from the airport and my hotel as I was in a rush.
 The taxi took less than 30 minutes to get to La Candelaria (the old town) mid-morning.